WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 22. What is children prop?

 - The children prop is a special prop that is used pass children elements to a component.
 It is used to pass elements between components, such as a list of items or a set of nested components.

+## 23. What is a higher-order component in React?

+- A higher-order component (HOC) is function that takes a component as an argument and returns a new component with additional functionality.
+HOCs are used to reuse component logic, such as authentication or performance optimization.